faran-ataei/quote-app/quote-project/src/__test__/07-Button/Readme.md

 ## Button

-We want to test a button and show it in the page.
+This component takes the text parts of the button and the click handle

-1. test the text in the button
+1. Check if the text you are sending is the same as the button text
-2. test button is rendered in the page
-4. test button how many times is rendered when we click one time
+2. Check if the function we have given from props is called on click or not